matteosox/tubthumper/README.md

 {'ip': '8.8.8.8'}
 ```

-You can set the initial backoff period using the `init_backoff` keyword-only argument:
+You can set the initial backoff duration using the `init_backoff` keyword-only argument:

 ```python
 >>> retry(get_ip, jitter=False, init_backoff=10, exceptions=ConnectionError)